referbruv/CqrsNinja/README.md

 # About the Boilerplate

 This boilerplate is a perfect starter for developers looking to implement CQRS.
 It also helps beginners better understand the concept of CQRS and how its implemented, while keeping the code simple.
-The solution offers the following:

 # What do you get?